 It might seem odd because pregnant women can expect to gain between 15-40 lbs. throughout the course of the nine months, but staying active is even more important when pregnant.
 In fact, the American College of Obstetricians and Gynecologists recommends that all moms-to-be get about 30 minutes of activity each day.

 Getting sufficient activity during pregnancy will not only help you keep your weight gain to within a recommended level and assist in the prevention and treatment of pregnancy symptoms like stretch marks, fatigue, and swollen ankles, but may also decrease the risk of developing gestational diabetes and preeclampsia, among other dangerous pregnancy complications.

 Staying in good physical shape will also help prepare your body for the tremendous stress delivery will bring, and will help make your pregnancy pounds slip right off after you give birth.

 Tracking your activity can help you establish a pattern between the amount of exercise you’re getting, and any symptoms you may notice, so you’ll be able to make adjustments as needed.
 Tracking will also help you monitor your general health, which can be one of the most accurate indicators of how well your pregnancy is progressing.

 Activity and baby

-Baby is totally dependent on you while he’s living in him amniotic bubble, so your health affects him more than you’d know!
+Baby is totally dependent on you while she’s living in her amniotic bubble, so your health affects her more than you’d know!